Improvement and generalization of ABCD method with Bayesian inference: From ABCD to probabilistic models for data-driven LHC analyses

 From the physical point of view, the dataset is a given selection of $N$ events in which $D$ independent observables have been measured in each one of the events.
 We assume that each event corresponds to one of $K$ possible processes that pass the selection criteria.
 Within these $K$ possible process there are $K-1$ backgrounds and the signal.

 We model this dataset from the mathematical point of view as the outcome of a probabilistic generative model depicted in the Graphical Model \cite{bishop} in Fig.~\ref{graphical_model}.
+Graphical models are a convenient way to depict probabilistic generative models as they allow for clear interpretability but also serve as a bookkeeping technique that can be useful when performing inference.
 We assume that, given the $n^{th}$ event, its class is determined through the sampling of a categorical latent random variable $\bf{z}_n$, which can take $K$ values and is not observed.
 Then, the $D$ observables in this event are sampled using the distributions from the class corresponding to the value of $\bf{z}_n$, and we assume that each observable has no dependence on the other $D-1$ observables once the class has been sampled.
 Henceforth, although $\bf{z}_n$ is not observed, the conditionally independent outcome of the $D$ observables provides information about the probability of the event to belong to each one of the classes.
 Moreover, the $D$ observables also provide information on their own distributions within each class.
 Bayesian inference provides a framework to exploit all this data.

-In standard inference techniques \cite{bishop}, to write down the probability of a data point ${\bf x}_n$ and its corresponding latent variable $\bf{z}_n$, it is customary to use a 1-of-K representation for the latter.
+In standard inference techniques such as approximate Variational Inference or exact Monte Carlo techniques~\cite{bishop}, it is customary to use a 1-of-K representation for the latent variable ${\bf z}_n$, expressing the variable as a $K$ dimensional vector indexed with only one non-null entry, when writing down the corresponding probability density associated with the latent variable and the corresponding data point ${\bf x}_n$.
 This implies that the latent variable for a given event is a vector with only one component equal to 1 and all other components 0.
 With this notation the probability for the $n^{th}$ data point becomes